 So what exactly is a foreclosure and how do they work?
 When different people mention foreclosures, they are not always referring to the same type of foreclosure.
 Let’s review the five main types of foreclosures, how they differ, and the common pitfalls to avoid.

 When a homeowner stops paying their mortgage, maybe due to a job loss or medical debt, the lender will issue a notice of default (NOD).
 At this point, the property owner still has the option to bring the loan current.
 If the owner does not bring the outstanding mortgage current and continues to fall further behind on their payments, the lender will begin the foreclosure process.
 The property is then considered to be in pre-foreclosure.

 Here is where it can get tricky.
 In most cases, the owner will try and sell the property to avoid an actual foreclosure from taking place.
-If the balance owed on the loan is less than the value of the home, the seller can simply sell the property and pay off the lender with the proceeds.
-In this case the lender has very little involvement in the transaction.
+If the balance owed on the loan is less than the value of the home, the owner can simply sell the property and pay off the lender with the proceeds.
+In this case of pre-foreclosure, the lender has very little involvement in the transaction.

-In a situation where the seller owes more than what the property is worth, they can perform a Short Sale.
-A short sale, in non-technical terms, is a lender agreeing to be shorted on the loan balance, in other words, accept less than what is actually owned.
-The sale of the home is then considered a “pre-foreclosure short sale”.
-If an owner is trying to sell the home for less than the balance owed and they are current on their loan payment, then it is considered a standard short sale.
+In a situation where the seller owes more than what the property is worth, they can perform a short sale.
+In non-technical terms, a short sale is a lender agreeing to be "shorted" on the loan balance; in other words, accept less than what is actually owned.
+As you can imagine, short sales are not very popular with lenders.
+This can draw the process out for months or even years.
+When the seller owes more than the home is worth and they are behind on the payments, the sale of the property is then considered a pre-foreclosure short sale.